 Creative minds and hands have given the industrial heritage of Linz a makeover, showcased in the area called Mural Harbour.
-Urban development can be found all along the Danube, such as Tabakfabrik – a former tobacco factory turned hub for makers and designers, and soon-to-be home to an international research centre for media and performance arts (Valie Export Centre).
+Urban development can be found all along the Danube, such as Tabakfabrik – a former tobacco factory turned hub for makers and designers and soon-to-be home to an international research centre for media and performance arts (Valie Export Centre).

-A boat trip on the Linz Harbour eventually takes you out to the commercial port, transformed into a giant street art space.
+A boat trip on the Linz Harbour eventually takes you to the commercial port transformed into a giant street art space.
 While you can’t get off here for a closer look, the boat allows access to the art mural wall, which has become one of the world’s most extensive outdoor galleries.

 Various murals adorn the industrial buildings, with works from international creatives, including Spanish street artist ARYZ whose artwork – the biggest of them all – has come to symbolise this area’s transformation.
 During the outdoor event known as Bubble Days, street and graffiti artists are invited to come and decorate the space, expanding Linz’s international art platforms.

 When it comes to the things to do in Linz, it’s clear it is a city that likes nothing more than to treat visitors to sensory overload, both interactive and visual, in honour of the media arts and forward-thinking dynamism for which it is often rewarded.

-Travel Tips for When You Visit Linz:
+Travel Tips for When You Visit Linz

 Getting to Linz

-The Linz Card
+The Linz Card for Transport and Attractions

-The Linz Card is a 3-day card costing €30 that includes the use of all public transport within the city, a return ticket (uphill and downhill) to the Pöstlingberg Tram, admission to all museums, discounts on over 15 attractions, a €10 voucher for some concerts and theatres and a €5 restaurant voucher.
-A one-day card is also available for €18.
+The digital Linz Card includes the use of all public transport within the city, a return ticket (uphill and downhill) to the Pöstlingberg Tram, admission to all museums, discounts on over 15 attractions, a €10 voucher for some concerts and theatres and a €5 restaurant voucher.

-Tours in Linz
+Where to Stay in Linz

 Arts Festivals in Linz

-Linz plays host to many annual festivals including the Ars Electronica festival, Crossing Europe Film Festival, the Pflasterspektakel street art festival, Nextcomic comedy festival and the Linzer Krone Fest of music acts.
+Linz plays host to many annual festivals, including the Ars Electronica festival, Crossing Europe Film Festival, the Pflasterspektakel street art festival, Nextcomic comedy festival and the Linzer Krone Fest of music acts.

 Further Information About Planning a Trip to Linz

-For further inspiration on social media follow the hashtag #VisitLinz and visit the Linz Tourism Website.
+For further inspiration, visit the Linz Tourism Website.